A. Must have completed with a passing grade: A,B, C, D: 67% of all OCC credits attempted.

-- Financial Aid Academic Plan Maximum (FAAP-Max) – Student must enroll for only the
+- Financial Aid Academic Plan Maximum (FAAP-Max) – Student must enroll only in classes

-classes listed on the plan.
-Any classes for which you register that are not listed
+required for the degree program.
+Any classes for which you register that are not required

-on the plan will result in financial aid being canceled for all classes.
-Student must
+for the degree program will result in financial aid being canceled for all classes.

 - Students awarded financial aid based on an academic plan (FAAP or FAAP-Max) status

-will be awarded ONE SEMESTER of aid on a provisional basis.
+will be awarded aid on a provisional basis.

 - Students’ SAP status will include AP, APM, OK, or Unsatisfactory, only.